2Pit/scala-benchmarks/review/array_map_foreach/README.md

 ## ✅ Conclusions

-- Optimizations introduced in the "new" versions significantly reduce the per-element latency in all cases **except** where lambdas are passed.
-- This strongly suggests that **compiler optimizations such as inlining or specialization are not applied to lambda-passed functions**.
+- The "new" implementations consistently demonstrate lower per-element latency compared to the original versions — **but only when the transformation function has a concrete, primitive-specific type**.
+- This performance gain disappears when **lambdas are used**, as they prevent the compiler from selecting the most efficient code paths.
-- When writing performance-critical code, prefer **direct call sites** or **specialized code paths** over generic lambdas.
+- In performance-sensitive contexts, prefer **direct method references** or **type-specialized functions** over generic lambdas.
+- Additionally, the old implementation exhibits **less predictable scaling** when multiple transformations (e.g., chained `map` calls) are applied.
+Its internal structure appears to introduce increasing overhead that grows faster than linearly, unlike the simpler and more stable behavior of the new implementation.